 The Rock is a special place.
 Why do you think it’s a must-visit for any die-hard college football fan?

 The atmosphere, the fans, the team, but most importantly the culture!
 Coming to The Rock you will experience one of the best college Game Day experiences of a lifetime.

 "Football has a heartbeat in Boone and Kidd Brewer is where it stems from!
 It's honestly a place like no other!"

 There’s the one breakfast spot that you know will always fuel you up for the day?
 Simple man, simple plan, you can never go wrong with Waffle House!
 I grew up with a Waffle House and having one in Boone was one of the reasons I was so happy coming here!
 I actually ate there on my first visit to Boone.

 You can only eat at one Boone restaurant for an entire year.
 Where are you going, what are you eating and what is it about this meal that you love so much?
 I have to go with Taste Grill.
-I’m getting the hibachi chicken to go special.
-I love hibachi and this is good food for a low price.
-It’s $6, loads of food, and it tastes fantastic!
+I’m getting the hibachi chicken to-go special.
+I love hibachi and this is loads of good food for a low price.

 Best Overlooks on the Blue Ridge Parkway near Boone

 Grandview Overlook - Milepost 281.4 - Look down over the Yadkin Valley, an area where a young Daniel Boone spent time hunting and exploring back in the 1700s.